eugomin/ARES-GT/README.md

 * Version 2.0   is a python v2.7 script.
 * Version 2.0.1 has been modified for running in python 3.x versions.
+* Version 2.1   use a unique fasta file as input for reference genome (run in python 3.x versions)

 ## Input

   * DNA sequences in FASTA format.
-  * Reference GENOME files (one file per chromosome/contig).
+  * Reference GENOME files (one file per chromosome/contig) [versions 2.0 and 2.0.1].
+  * Reference GENOME file (FASTA format) [versions 2.1]
-  * LIST with the names of reference genome files.
+  * LIST with the names of reference genome files [versions 2.0 and 2.0.1].

   Examples of input files are in "example" folder.